30 years of Motor Industry Legal Experience

-Before the establishment of Motor Industry Legal Services (MILS) in 1992, a UK motor dealer found that if he had a legal requirement, be it a simple day to day matter such as asking advice, writing a letter, drafting a contract or indeed moving into full litigation in Courts and tribunals, then he had three main problems:
+Before the establishment of Motor Industry Legal Services (MILS) in 1992, UK motor dealers often found that if they had any legal requirements, be they simple day to day matters such as advice, letter writing, contract review or movement into full litigation in Courts and employment tribunals, then they had three main problems:

 Fixed Annual Fee for Clear Annual Budgets

-Third; even in the unlikely event that his solicitor might be a specialist in industry legislation and practice, or the highly unlikely event that he might work for free, if the dealer found himself moving into litigation, his solicitor inevitably instructed a barrister, whose additional clock would start ticking at an even greater hourly rate.
+Third, even in the unlikely event their solicitors understood their business and were specialists in industry legislation and practice, if dealers found themselves moving into litigation, their solicitors had to instruct barristers, whose additional clocks would start ticking at an even greater hourly rate.

 Professional Motor Trade Law, Legal Continuity

-Put simply, the system meant there was no interest for lawyers to prevent client’s problems rather than to cure them, and dealers had virtually no control over quality or cost.
+Put simply, the old system meant that lawyers had little interest in preventing their clients’ problems rather than in curing them, and dealers had virtually no control over quality or cost.